chasemolenaar/noda/README.md

 RANK POLYMORPHISM

 #### Core Ideas
-1. Noda

-Noda targets both a Python audience.
-Noda is heavily inspired by Python, so it's safe to assume that constructs will look like Python if unspecified.
-This tutorial assumes you know some Python....
+Noda targets a Python audience, sharing many ideas and constructs.
+Here's how it compares to Python:

 #### Similarites With Python
 1. Numpy indexing conventions (starts at `0`, `start:stop:step`)
 2. Indentation sensitivity (for conditionals and loops)
-3. All Python keywords and built-ins are valid
+3. Pythonic keywords and built-ins are valid
 4. Operations are elementwise on arrays/dataframes
-5. Dict, set, dataframe, and array syntax
+5. Dict, set, dataframe, tuple, and array syntax
-6.
+6. Embeddable, can import Python libraries
+7. Similar OOP, dataclass support

 #### Differences With Python
 1. Comments use `//` and `/* */`